reigHns92/reighns-ml-blog/docs/reighns_ml_journey/mathematics/gradient_descent.md

 [^unit_vector_1]: [Why in a directional derivative it has to be a unit vector](https://math.stackexchange.com/questions/1486767/why-in-a-directional-derivative-it-has-to-be-a-unit-vector#:~:text=If%20you%20don't%20use,the%20magnitude%20of%20the%20vector.&text=That%20is%20a%20way%20to,to%20use%20a%20unit%20vector)
 [^unit_vector_2]: [why normalize and the definition of directional derivative](https://math.stackexchange.com/questions/809376/why-normalize-and-the-definition-of-directional-derivative)
 [^gradient_directional_derivative_difference]: [What is the difference between the gradient and the directional derivative?](https://math.stackexchange.com/questions/661195/what-is-the-difference-between-the-gradient-and-the-directional-derivative)
+[^proof_rate_of_change_is_magnitude_of_grad_vec]: [Proof the magnitude of the gradient vector is exactly the rate of change in that direction](https://sootlasten.github.io/2017/gradient-steepest-ascent/): Sten Sootla's Blog, Sten Sootla, March 15, 2017.